hoplaahei/hoplaahei.github.io/_posts/2013-12-23-howto-backup-dotfiles-to-github.md

 mv .yourfolder ~/.dotfiles
 ```

-Remove the '.' from the dotfiles/folders so they are visible in github.
-Run this loop in the terminal:
+To remove the '.' from the dotfiles/folders so they are visible in github, run this loop in the terminal:

 ```bash
 cd ~/.dotfiles && for f in * ; do mv "$f" "${f/./}" ; done